Implement pow(x, n).

 Given an integer n, return all distinct solutions to the n-queens puzzle.

-Each solution contains a distinct board configuration of the n-queens' placement, where 'Q' and '.' both indicate a queen and an empty space respectively.
+Each solution contains a distinct board configuration of the n-queens' placement, where

 For example,